laurilopes/api_docs/v1/documentation/resources/petitions/auth_keys.md

             <td><code>callback_endpoint</code></td>
             <td><code>string</code></td>
             <td>
-                The URL to which the petition authorization key or other information (outlined below) will be posted.
+                <em>(Optional)</em> The URL to which updated information (outlined below) will
+                be posted if the status of an authorization key changes.
             </td>
         </tr>
     </tbody>